chanzuckerberg/open-science/CONTRIBUTING.md

 - [Issues](#issues): ideas for new content, or recommendations to update existing information
 - [Pull requests](#pull-requests): identifying broken links and other technical problems with the website

-Additional guidance on these two contribution types are included below.
+Additional guidance on these two methods of contributing are included below.

 > If you believe you have found a security issue,
 > please notify us (rather than submitting an issue)